SyncfusionExamples/How-to-expand-or-collapse-the-node-in-wpf-pivotgrid/README.md

-# How to expand or collapse WPF PivotGrid
+# How to Expand or Collapse WPF PivotGrid?

 This session describes how to expand or collapse [WPF PivotGrid](https://www.syncfusion.com/wpf-controls/pivot-grid).

-You can expand or collapse all nodes in both rows and columns of the WPF PivotGrid control by using [ExpandAllGroup](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Controls.PivotGrid.PivotGridControl.html#Syncfusion_Windows_Controls_PivotGrid_PivotGridControl_ExpandAllGroup) or [CollapseAllGroup](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Controls.PivotGrid.PivotGridControl.html#Syncfusion_Windows_Controls_PivotGrid_PivotGridControl_CollapseAllGroup) method.
+You can expand or collapse all nodes in both rows and columns of the PivotGrid control by using [ExpandAllGroup](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Controls.PivotGrid.PivotGridControl.html#Syncfusion_Windows_Controls_PivotGrid_PivotGridControl_ExpandAllGroup) or [CollapseAllGroup](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Controls.PivotGrid.PivotGridControl.html#Syncfusion_Windows_Controls_PivotGrid_PivotGridControl_CollapseAllGroup) method.

 Refer the below code for your reference.